hashicorp/terraform-provider-google/website/docs/r/endpoints_service_iam.html.markdown

 The following arguments are supported:

-* `topic` - (Required) Used to find the parent resource to bind the IAM policy to
+* `service_name` - (Required) The name of the service.
+Used to find the parent resource to bind the IAM policy to

-* `project` - (Optional) The ID of the project in which the resource belongs.
-    If it is not provided, the project will be parsed from the identifier of the parent resource.
-If no project is provided in the parent identifier and no project is specified, the provider project is used.

 * `member/members` - (Required) Identities that will be granted the privilege in `role`.
   Each entry can have one of the following values: